nci/scores/docs/paper.md

 In order to meet the needs of researchers, `scores`:

 - is designed to work with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
-  - gridded earth system data (e.g. Numerical Weather Prediction models)
+  - gridded Earth system data (e.g. Numerical Weather Prediction models)
   - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).

 - is designed to handle missing data, masking of data and weighting of results.